bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/distributing.rst

    Packaging an app in a multi-platform zip file can significantly reduce the download and storage requirements for the app.

-As described above, to upload a packaged app to the Chrome Web Store (CWS) you have to create a zip file with all the resources that your app needs, including .nexe files for multiple architectures (x86-64, x86-32, and ARM).
+As described above, to upload a packaged app to the CWS you have to create a zip file with all the resources that your app needs, including .nexe files for multiple architectures (x86-64, x86-32, and ARM).
 Prior to Chrome 28, when users installed your app they had to download a .crx file from the CWS with all the included .nexe files.

-Starting with Chrome 28, the Chrome Web Store includes a feature called **multi-platform zip files.**
-This feature lets you structure your application directory and zip file in a way that reduces the size of the user download package.
+Starting with Chrome 28, the Chrome Web Store includes a feature called **multi-platform zip files.** This feature lets you structure your application directory and zip file in a way that reduces the size of the user download package.
 Here's how this feature works:

 * You still include all the .nexe files in the zip file that you upload to the CWS, but you designate specific .nexe files (and other files if